-They were founded from owner David’s garage back in 2006 and believe in creating a viable and environmentally sustainable business – which really is all that we’re asking for right?
+They were founded in owner David’s garage back in 2006 and believe in creating a viable and environmentally sustainable business – which really is all that we’re asking for right?

 If you’re an active lifestyle enthusiast, do yourself a favour and follow these guys on Instagram they tend to post fun adventures and some epic outdoor activity pics.
 Their handle is @bamboo_clothing.

 Elvis & Kresse have been rescuing raw materials and turning them into luxury lifestyle accessories in the UK since 2005.
 They also donate 50% of their profits to charitable causes.

 The bags, homeware and accessories produced by Elvis & Kresse are mainly made from decommissioned fire hoses.
-Saved from landfill this company makes beautiful products from an unusual material that will last season after season.
+Saved from landfills this company makes beautiful products from an unusual material that will last season after season.

-The company has been saving London’s fire-hoses for over a decade now, rescuing roughly 200 tons of material from landfill.
-More recently in 2017, they partnered with the Burberry Foundation to tackle an even bigger global leather waste issue which helped save at least 120 tonnes of Burberry’s leather off-cuts from landfill.
+The company has been saving London’s fire-hoses for over a decade now, rescuing roughly 200 tons of material from landfills.
+More recently in 2017, they partnered with the Burberry Foundation to tackle an even bigger global leather waste issue which helped save at least 120 tonnes of Burberry’s leather off-cuts from landfills.
 So if you’d like accessories that are sustainable and made of decommissioned firehose and Burberry quality leather in a sustainable way Elvis & Kresse is the place to be!

 Elvis & Kresse is a luxury brand on the higher end of the price bracket, but their items are absolutely beautifully crafted!

-Founded back in 1991 People Tree is a pioneer in sustainable fashion as they’ve been going since before sustainable fashion and ethical clothing was even a thing people worried about.
-People Tree is one of those companies who consider sustainability practices throughout their supply chain from start to finish.
+Founded back in 1991 People Tree is a pioneer in ethical clothing as they’ve been going since before sustainable fashion and ethical clothing was even a thing people worried about.
+People Tree is one of those companies that consider sustainability practices throughout their supply chain from start to finish.
 Some of their collections use TENCEL Lyocell which is made from natural sustainable fibres, they also use organic cotton and responsible wool.